 Updated Jun 13, 2014

 By Chris Brooks

-Buying your new HVAC Equipment (like an air conditioner, boiler or furnace) directly from an HVAC retailer represents one of your most substantial cost-savings opportunities.
-HVAC contractors often build a substantial markup into the price that they quote consumers to compensate for some of the costs of running their business (i.e. sales calls, running load calculations, etc.) There are a number of companies that can offer you substantially lower prices if you purchase your equipment directly, without having a contractor purchase it for you.
+Buying your new HVAC equipment—whether an air conditioner, boiler, furnace or similar product--directly from an HVAC retailer represents a substantial cost-saving opportuniy.
+HVAC contractors often build a substantial markup into the price that they quote consumers to compensate for some of the costs of running their business (i.e. sales calls, running load calculations, etc.).
+There are a number of companies that can offer you substantially lower prices if you purchase your equipment directly, without having a contractor purchase it for you.